 Day 1 Haines

-Make the 3.5-hour drive north to Haines Junction (located across the Canadian border, so don’t forget your passport).
-The drive takes you through Tatshenshini-Alsek Park and Kluane National Park and Reserve (part of the largest internationally protected area in the world) with many mountain trails, lakes and rivers to explore.
-Haines Junction serves as the hub of the Kluane region with the National Park headquarters and a range of visitor services.
-Wilderness excursions can include river rafting, canoeing, hiking, fishing, horseback riding and glacier flightseeing, so there’s no shortage of exciting adventure.
+Make the 150-mile, three-and-a-half-hour drive north to Haines Junction (located across the Canadian border, so don’t forget your passport).
+The drive takes you through Tatshenshini-Alsek Provincial Park and Kluane National Park and Reserve, part of the largest internationally protected area in the world, with many mountain trails, lakes and rivers to explore.
+Haines Junction serves as the hub of the Kluane region and offers a range of visitor services.
+Wilderness excursions include river-rafting, canoeing, hiking, fishing, horseback riding and glacier flightseeing, so there’s no shortage of exciting adventure here.

 Day 4 Skagway

-Spend the day in Skagway, Alaska’s gold rush jewel, which was once the starting point for more than 40,000 gold-rush stampeders who were headed to the Yukon in search of gold.
+Spend the day in Skagway, Alaska’s Gold Rush jewel, which was once the starting point for more than 40,000 Gold Rush stampeders headed to the Yukon in search of gold.
 Quaint false-front shops and restored buildings stretch for seven blocks along Broadway Street, all of which is part of the Klondike Gold Rush National Historical Park.
-Stroll the wooden sidewalks alongside locals in period costumes or take a tour on the White Pass & Yukon Route Railroad and experience the adventure of ascending the pass on a narrow-gauge railroad.
+Stroll the wooden sidewalks, take a tour of an old-timey brothel, or go for a ride on the town’s historic narrow-gauge railroad and experience the adventure of ascending a mountainous pass alongside footpaths worn by gold seekers.
 After your day in Skagway, return to Haines via an Alaska Marine Highway ferry.
-Be sure to make reservations in advance for ferry.
+Car berths fill up quickly, so be sure to make reservations in advance for the ferry.